McDonald's menu items from abroad

-McDonald’s in Venezuela also offers an incredibly basic take on the empanada.
-The warm dough pockets are stuffed with either cheese, or ham and cheese.
-This simple snack seems like it could be a hit on many McDonald’s menus.
+McDonald's in Venezuela also offers an incredibly basic take on the empanada.
+The warm dough pockets are stuffed with gooey white cheese.
+This simple snack seems like it could be a hit on many McDonald's menus.

-Dreamed up during the height of the Mad Cow disease scare, France’s McDonald’s Croque McDo has become a truly decadent, can’t-miss breakfast sandwich: two toasted pancakes, two slices of melted emmental cheese, and one slice of ham.
+Dreamed up during the height of the Mad Cow disease scare, France's McDonald's Croque McDo has become a truly decadent, can't-miss breakfast sandwich: a toasted bun, two slices of melted Emmental cheese, and one slice of ham.

-The McKroket is McDonald’s in Netherlands’ take on the broodje kroket, a deep fried, breaded cheese and meat patty between two pieces of bread.
-The McDonald’s version has something like beef ragu inside and is served plain on a McDonald’s bun with mustard sauce.
+The McKroket is McDonald's in the Netherlands' take on the broodje kroket, which consists of a slice of deep-fried, breaded cheese and meat patty between two pieces of bread.
+The McDonald's version has something like beef ragout inside and is served plain on a McDonald's bun with mustard sauce.

 McDonald's Mexico offers standard McDonald's fries but also a delicious alternative: McPatatas.
 These seasoned potato wedges are served with McDonald's Mexico's McQueso sauce—it's a cheesy, potatoey dream.

 For breakfast, McDonald's Mexico offers a few regular items with a Mexican twist, usually just the addition of pico de gallo.
 But they also offer their take on a mollete: a traditional Mexican open-faced sandwich.
 The McMolletes order comes with three warmed open-faced sandwiches topped with beans, melted cheese, and pico de gallo.